typelevel/Laika/docs/using-laika/markup.md

 When using this feature
 you need to be aware of the fact that it ties your markup files to HTML output.
-Laika supports multiple output formats like HTML, PDF, XSL-FO and in the future epub, and markup files containing raw HTML could not be used for those.
+Laika supports multiple output formats like HTML, EPUB, PDF and XSL-FO, and markup files containing raw HTML could not be used for those.

 When the markup originates from user input in a web application, it would not be safe